E-Randz/NC-News/results.md

       ✓ INVALID REQUEST status 405 when doing patch, delete and put requests to specific ID /:topic/articles
-        ✓ GET status 200 responds with articles for a given topic ✓ GET status 404 responds with err if request is in valid format but does not exist ✓ GET status 200 has a default limit of 10
+        ✓ GET status 200 responds with articles for a given topic ✓ GET status 200 returns article count with the array of articles ✓ GET status 404 responds with err if request is in valid format but does not exist ✓ GET status 200 has a default limit of 10
         ✓ GET status 200 and can specify limit